The 10 Best Racquetball Racquets

 video play icon

-This wiki has been updated 37 times since it was first published in March of 2016.
+This wiki has been updated 38 times since it was first published in March of 2016.
 Racquetball demands a lot from athletes, and those athletes demand the best from their gear.
 We've compiled a list of the best racquets to take your game to the next level, whether you're just picking up the sport or you've been playing for years.
 We've included heavier options for beginners and seniors, as well as high-end lightweight models for experienced competitors.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Gearbox GB 250